Nnamdi Azikiwe: 1964 crisis and coup

 Nigerian Daily Express reported on 3 March 1964, "On attainment of Independence in 1960, our first attempt to ascertain the population of Nigeria was the census exercise in 1962.
 The then Chairman of the Census Commission was J. J. Warren.
 The result of the census showed that Northern Nigeria was half a million less in population than the South.
-The Prime Minister, Alhaji Abubakar Tafawa Balewa rejected the result sacked Mr. Warren and had him deported.
+The Prime Minister, Abubakar Tafawa Balewa rejected the result sacked Mr. Warren and had him deported.
 The Prime Minister proceeded to order a recount in 1963.
 After due manipulation, the result of the census showed that the North was under counted by 8.5 million during the 1962 exercise which put the national population at 60.5million.
 The federal government under the Prime Minister scaled above the figure to 65.66 million.
 They scaled down the population of the North from 31 million to 29.8 million and allotted 28.8 million.
-The then Premiers, Samuel Ladoke Akintola, Dr. Michael Okpara and Dennis Osadebe of the West, East and Mid Western Region protested."
+The then Premiers, Ladoke Akintola, Michael Okpara and Dennis Osadebay of the West, East and Mid Western Region protested."
 The controversial federal election of December 1964 caused a massive crisis and ruptured the coalition government of the NPC and the NCNC.
 The elections were marred by widespread boycotts, rigging, intimidation, arson and violence which left Azikiwe so aghast that he refused to call Prime Minister Balewa to form a new government.
 For a few days, apocalyptic tension hung over the country until Azikiwe's sense of constitutional propriety prevailed.